 While Searchmetrics offers API integration with your CMS system and a Microsoft Word add-on feature, we couldn’t find anything that said Searchmetrics works with Google Docs.

-While this app won’t allow you to export to WordPress in 1-click, Wordable will allow you to export from Google Docs to WordPress seamlessly.
-It will not only clean and properly format your HTML, but also compress images, open links in a new tab, automatically set featured images, or create a table of contents, and lots more.
+It will not only clean and properly format your HTML, but it will also compress images, open links in a new tab, automatically set featured images, and lots more.

 Not a standalone tool

 You may want to use Searchmetrics content optimization tools without buying into their entire SEO tool kit.
 However, this isn’t an option.

 Plenty of content marketers (and content marketing clients) are very specific about the tools they use.
 Tools like Ahrefs, Semrush, and Screaming Monkey are popular among SEOs and content marketers.
 Getting someone to completely switch over their SEO preferences to utilize an average content optimization tool seems unlikely.

 To clarify, when you’re using the Context Experience features that are a part of Searchmetrics, it’s because you’re also using the platform’s Research Cloud.

 Less than amazing user interface and a sub-par user experience